Adobe publishes research study on disinformation

-A total of 900 people (600 consumers and 300 creative professionals) in the U.K. participated in a survey that was conducted from September 4 to September 18, 2020.
-We also conducted a similar study in the U.S. and the results can be found in this memo and deck.
+A total of 1,200 people (800 consumers and 400 creative professionals) in the U.S. participated in a survey that was conducted from September 4 to September 18, 2020.
+We also conducted a similar study in the U.K. and the results can be found in this memo and deck.

 In our research, we asked people what content they tend to trust online, how they distinguish between good and bad altered content, what tools they need to evaluate authentic content, and what solutions would help creative professionals uphold the integrity of their work.

-62% of consumers and 75% of creative professionals say they frequently come across fake images.
+- 63 percent of consumers and 72 percent of creative professionals say they frequently come across fake images.

-74% of consumers and 73% of creative professionals worry altered images cause people to believe misleading information.
+- 74 percent of consumers and 80 percent of creative professionals worry altered images cause people to believe misleading information.

-70% of consumers and 69% of creative professionals worry altered images drive distrust in the news.
+- 69 percent of consumers and 76 percent of creative professionals worry altered images drive distrust in the news.

-63% of consumers and 72% of creative professionals worry that altered images cause people to tune out the news.
+- 63 percent of consumers and 74 percent of creative professionals worry that altered images cause people to tune out the news.

-- 81% of creative professionals worry about having their work stolen or plagiarised in the future.
+- 86 percent of creative professionals worry about having their work stolen or plagiarized in the future.

-73% of consumers and 73% of creative professionals back providing increased access to information about the original source.
+- 70 percent of consumers and 79 percent of creative professionals back providing increased access to information about the original source.

-73% of consumers and 73% of creative professionals also back increasing access to information about how an image is made.
+- 66 percent of consumers and 83 percent of creative professionals also back increasing access to information about how an image is made.

-70% of consumers support placing a tag on digital images to inform people about its origins.
-69% of creative professionals are in favour of this idea.
+- 63 percent of consumers support placing a tag on digital images to inform people about its origins.
+73 percent of creative professionals are in favor of this idea.

 Consumers draw distinctions between altering an image for art vs. altering an image in the news.

-- More than twice as many consumers worry about altering images to influence impressions of an issue or event (67%) or politician (70%) than altering images for artistic expression (26%).
+Roughly twice as many consumers worry about altering images to influence impressions of an issue or event (68 percent) or politician (72 percent) than altering an image for artistic expression (34 percent).

-42% of consumers and 35% of creative professionals put primary responsibility on the media, followed by **companies that provide a platform to share images publicly **(35% of consumers, 29% of creative professionals).
+- 35 percent of consumers and 39 percent of creative professionals put primary responsibility on the media, followed by companies that provide a platform to share images publicly (25 percent of consumers, 28 percent of creative professionals).

-26% of consumers place responsibility on the government, and 20% of creative professionals do the same.
+- 19 percent of consumers place responsibility on the government, and 24 percent of creative professionals do the same.

-14% of consumers and 16% of creative professionals look at **companies that provide tools to alter images **to take responsibility.
+- A similar number – 19 percent of consumers and 22 percent of creative professionals – look at companies that provide tools to alter images to take responsibility.

-16% of consumers place the onus on creative professionals, and an even greater number of creators hold themselves accountable (24%).
+- 19 percent of consumers place the onus on creative professionals, and an even greater number of creators hold themselves accountable (27 percent).

-14% of consumers and 22% of creative professionals put the onus on consumers themselves.
+- 14 percent of consumers and 15 percent of creative professionals put the onus on consumers themselves.

 However, data suggests that everyone has a role to play and in fact, concerns arose in focus group conversations about putting too much responsibility on any one group.
 We agree that this is a problem to solve collectively.
 There are lots of different kinds of groups that play a role in all of this – the media, the government, creators and technology companies – and consumers need to be empowered with information and solutions.